TyraelElDruin/RainDrop/README.md

 To Use:

-1. Select a "Bucket" (Folder) to save the "RainDrops" (Audio Files) to.
+1. Select a "Bucket" (Folder) to save the "RainDrops" (Audio/Video Files) to.
 2. Enter Content in the top Textbox:

    a.
 Enter a Youtube/Soundcloud Link (contains /watch?v=)